 - 4. For agency request or order, after receipt of the agency's permission to restore water service. - 5.
-For visible leak in vacant building, or for disaster, after receipt of the property owner's request to restore water service, at no charge.
+For visible leak, or for disaster, after receipt of the property owner's request to restore water service, at no charge.

 [Resolution Nos.
-768, 780]
+768, 780, 898]